SysCV/spc2/README.md

 ### Training

 To train **IPC**, you need the collaboration of python programs and the simulator because it train fully online in the driving environment.
+Before training, you are expected to download [pretrained weights](https://drive.google.com/file/d/1DyO6EtsQ_lhDKOJSJVpi7XrWoVHD3xra/view?usp=sharing) and move it to **pretrain/** folder.

 #### Python-side